The trend towards wearable drug delivery systems

 In order to maximise patient comfort, which is primarily the aim of weartable drug delivery systems, it is important to pay great attention to biocompatibility and moisture management.

-Additionally, in order to assure patient comfort as well as device manufacturability, drug delivery system developers work closely with adhesive material suppliers with experience in wearable medical devices to establish the desired design and construction solutions.
+To ensure patient comfort and manufacturability, drug delivery system developers collaborate closely with adhesive material suppliers experienced in wearable medical devices to define optimal design and construction solutions.

 Challenges for Wearable drug delivery systems